An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Introduction

-To systematically overcome these interconnected bottlenecks, we propose a comprehensive, high-order adaptive spectral framework tailored for relativistic atomic calculations.
-Because a structurally stable computational kernel is a basic requirement for achieving extreme precision, our framework natively incorporates the Inverse Dirac Operator Method (IDOM) \cite{hill1994solution}.
-This algebraic formulation rigorously circumvents variational collapse, guaranteeing the absolute spectral purity of the computed bound states.
-Built upon this variation stable foundation, we introduce two combined innovations to directly resolve both the non-polynomial singularities and the multi-scale asymptotic decay. \begin{itemize} \item \textbf{Adaptive Laguerre method}: To capture the state-dependent asymptotic decay on the semi-infinite domain without resorting to empirical truncations, we introduce an adaptive Laguerre method \cite{xia2021efficient}.
-By treating the \emph{frequency indicator} of the basis functions as an optimization parameter, this approach automatically aligns the basis scaling with the physical wavefunction's far-field tail. {To the best of our knowledge, this represents one of the first systematic applications of adaptive spectral methods specifically optimized for Dirac eigenvalue problems.
-This innovation overcomes the inefficiency of fixed-scale bases, proving that standard orthogonal families, such as Laguerre functions (LFs), can be rigorously and efficiently applied to quantum mechanical calculations when properly scaled.} \item \textbf{Log-Orthogonal Functions}: To resolve non-polynomial singularities at the origin, we use LOFs \cite{chen2022log}, which ensures an efficient treatment of the singularity.
-Crucially, the LOF basis provides a ``black-box'' capability to intrinsically approximate complex singular behaviors, such as the fractional $r^s$ dependence, without requiring any prior analytical specification of the exponent $s$.
-This avoids the need for complex analytical extractions or dense geometric mesh refinements, opening the door for applications to more complex relativistic formulations where the exact nature of the singularity may be intractable \cite{li2012relativistic}. \end{itemize}
+To systematically overcome these interconnected bottlenecks while maintaining an extremely compact basis representation, we propose an adaptive spectral-element framework: the Adaptive Log-Laguerre Spectral Method (ALLSM).
+Because a structurally stable computational kernel is paramount, our framework natively incorporates the Inverse Dirac Operator Method (IDOM) \cite{hill1994solution} to rigorously circumvent variational collapse.
+Built upon this variationally stable foundation, we employ a bipartite domain decomposition that strategically integrates two specialized functional families: \begin{itemize} \item \textbf{Adaptive Laguerre method}: To capture the state-dependent asymptotic decay on the semi-infinite domain without heuristic domain truncation, we employ an adaptive Laguerre method \cite{xia2021efficient}.
+By treating the frequency indicator of the basis functions as an optimization parameter, this approach automatically aligns the basis scaling with the physical wavefunction's far-field tail, enabling standard orthogonal families to efficiently represent diverse quantum states. \item \textbf{Log-Orthogonal Functions}: To resolve non-polynomial behaviors near the origin, we deploy GLOFs \cite{chen2022log} in the near-core element.
+Crucially, the GLOF basis provides a ``black-box'' capability to intrinsically approximate complex singular or steep gradient behaviors, such as the fractional $r^s$ dependence, without requiring any prior analytical extraction of the exponent $s$. \end{itemize}